-Searchlight and our Founder have more than 50% of the voting power for the election of directors, and, as a result, we are considered a "controlled company" for the purposes of the NYSE.
+Searchlight and our Founder have more than 50% of the voting power for the election of directors, and, as a result, we are considered a "controlled company" for the purposes of the New York Stock Exchange, or the NYSE.
 As such, we qualify for, and intend to rely on, exemptions from certain corporate governance requirements, including the requirements to have a majority of independent directors on our board of directors, an entirely independent nominating and corporate governance committee, an entirely independent compensation committee or to perform annual performance evaluations of the nominating and corporate governance and compensation committees.